Authing/eslint-plugin-authing-nestjs/README.md

     // It is forbidden to read body from Req, eg: req.body 'authing-nestjs/forbid_read_body_from_req': 'warn',

-    // The parameter type annotation in the function must be a class 'authing-nestjs/use_class_as_type_in_method_of_controller': 'warn',
+    // The @Body type annotation in the function must be a class, eg: @Body() dto: ClassDto 'authing-nestjs/use_class_as_type_in_method_of_controller': 'warn',

     // Each DTO field must have a class validator